 I’ve written about my all-time favourite brush pens already, so now it’s time to go back to basics and share some tried-and-true tips about how to get a grip on setting up your workspace (….see what I did there?? 😅).
-Maybe you’ve splurged on some tools already, or maybe you’re waiting to get your starter kit at one of my in-person workshops.
-Either way, you can never be too prepared!
+Maybe you’ve splurged on some tools already, or maybe you’re attending one of my in-person workshops.

 Before jumping in too quickly and getting discouraged, I recommend doing the following first: